 With experience, industrial electricians may act as mentors and trainers to apprentices in the trade.
 They may also advance to managerial, inspection, facilitation or teaching positions.

 Technological advancements have improved the way industrial electricians perform their work on a daily basis.
 Digital technology is increasingly being used for research, communication, programming, ordering, record keeping and diagnostics.
-New types of test equipment, along with equipment becoming more user friendly, has reduced the time it takes to diagnose and troubleshoot problems.
+New types of test equipment has reduced the time it takes to diagnose and troubleshoot problems.
 In the maintenance of industrial electrical equipment and systems, inspection and evaluation is evolving into a more critical area of focus.

 The registration fee for this course is $495.

-This course does not require approval by the Private Training Institutions Branch of the Ministry of Advanced Education and Skills Training.
-As such, it was not reviewed.
+This program/course does not require approval by the Private Training Institutions Regulatory Unit (PTIRU) of the British Columbia Ministry of Post-Secondary Education and Future Skills.
+As such, PTIRU did not review the program/course.